An official website of the United States government

 The Quarterly Census of Employment and Wages (QCEW) publishes data on establishment counts, monthly employment, and total quarterly wages each quarter.
 The data are published in the County Employment and Wages news release.

 The Business Employment Dynamics series use establishment-level data collected from the Quarterly Census of Employment and Wages (QCEW) to produce gross job flow statistics.
 The data are published in the Business Employment Dynamics news release.

 The Local Area Unemployment Statistics (LAUS) program is a federal-state cooperative endeavor through which total estimates of civilian labor force, employed people, unemployed people, and unemployment rates are produced for over 7,500 unique subnational areas on a monthly basis.
 The LAUS program utilizes a top-down hierarchy of nonsurvey methodologies and input data from a variety of surveys, programs, and administrative sources in order to replicate the household concepts of employment and unemployment from the Current Population Survey (CPS).
 Statewide estimates are produced by BLS using models, which feature real-time benchmarking to the national total employment and unemployment levels from the CPS.
 These model-based estimates for states, in turn, serve as the controls for substate-area estimation.
 Data for substate areas are produced by the state labor market information offices under the direction of BLS, using standard methodologies, software systems, and some inputs provided by BLS.

 The Employment Projections program publishes 10-year projections of national employment by industry and occupation based on analysis of historical and current economic data for the labor market, the macroeconomy, and industrial activity.
-Projections are released annually; the most recent set of projections, covering the 2018–28 decade, were released in September 2019.
-The next set of projections will cover the 2019–29 decade.
+Projections are released annually.
+The most recent projections, covering the 2020–30 decade, were released September 8, 2021.